 Delays happen and the BSO ushers do their very best to get you to your seat to enjoy your concert.
 While we never seat during a movement, we frequently seat between movements or between pieces.
 Late seating is determined on concert-by-concert basis, and is at the discretion of the BSO, in consultation with the conductor and any guest artists who may be performing.

-I would like to audition for the BSO.
+How do I audition for the BSO?